Biography

 What are you working on now?

-I just finished a Regency Romance titled "Miss Priss and the Pirate" which came out as an ebook in January 2024 and will be released in large print in the spring of 2024.
-I recently released one of my Silhouette Desires, "On Love's Own Terms," as an ebook.
+My new Regency Romance titled "Miss Priss and the Pirate" has recently been published in both ebook and large print formats.
+One of my Silhouette Desires, "On Love's Own Terms," is now in ebook format.
 I've got another contemporary romance half-done, and I'm also planning to release the first two Silhouette Desires written as Judith Baker in ebook format.
-I will soon be rewriting a trilogy of romantic suspense novels.
-In the near future, I plan to edit another nonfiction book.
+When I return from Scotland in late 2024, I'll begin working on a new novel that centers on Hadrian's Wall.
+And in the not-so-distant future, I plan to edit another nonfiction book.

 Busy woman.